annapuu/tableau-back2vizbasics-2024/README.md

 # Back 2 Viz Basics 2024 with Tableau

-This year I am attempting to take part in the bi-weekly community project "Back 2 Viz Basics", to learn more about and get better at visualizing data, storytelling and of course Tableau itself.
+This year I am attempting to regularly take part in the bi-weekly community project "Back 2 Viz Basics", to learn more about and get better at visualizing data, storytelling and of course Tableau itself.

 This repository will include a screenshot and link to all of my works that were created with this project.
 My newest one will be featured in this file for easy access.